The rules of the SEO game seem to be always changing.

 “A lot of people have this perception today that SEO is a scam because best practices are easy.”
 But those best practices are now out of date and not enough to rank.

 SEOs are continuously experimenting to determine which strategies and techniques provide results.
 These results depend on the latest algorithm and the vertical.
+See how your site is ranking today with Sure Oak’s free SEO Analysis Tool.

 Test, Test, And Test Some More